Talk That Talk: Commercial performance

 The album debuted at number three on the US Billboard 200, with first-week sales of 198,000 copies in the United States, slightly below her last album, which also debuted at number three with 207,000 copies.
 In its second week, the album sold an additional 68,200 copies in the United States, dropping to number 7 on the charts and bringing its total sales to 266,400 units sold.
 On March 26, 2018, Talk That Talk was certified 3× Platinum by the Recording Industry Association of America (RIAA), marking shipments of over three million album-equivalent units.
 It has sold over 1,150,000 copies in the United States as of June 2015.

 In the United Kingdom, the album was certified Platinum by the British Phonographic Industry (BPI) for shipments of 300,000 units after six days of sale.
 Talk That Talk debuted at number one on the UK Albums Chart, selling more than 163,000 copies in its first week.
 With the album and "We Found Love" both at number one, it made Rihanna the only female artist in the UK to simultaneously have a number one single and album twice in the same year with a different album and single.
 The other double chart topper being "What's My Name?" and Loud in January 2011.
 On December 9, 2011 the album was certified two-times Platinum by the British Phonographic Industry (BPI) for shipments of 600,000 copies in the UK.
 As of May 2013 it has sold 1,000,000 copies.

 It was the second biggest selling R&B / hip hop album of 2011 in the UK, only beaten by Rihanna's previous album, Loud (2010).
 On August 12, 2012, the album returned to the number one position of the UK Albums Chart, selling 9,578 copies, making it the UK's lowest-selling number one since records began.
 The record was beaten 4 years later by Blossoms' self-titled album which sold 7,948 copies on August 19, 2016.

 As of March 2013, the album has sold more than 5.5 million copies worldwide.

-Track listingTalk That Talk Physical Deluxe Edition"Talk That Talk (Deluxe Edition)".
-JB HI-FI.
-Retrieved November 16, 2011.